Key takeaways

 A few practices that make password protection more effective in use:

 Separate the link from the password.
 Don't include the password in the same email as the link.
 Use a different channel, or at minimum a different message.
 This prevents a single compromised inbox from exposing both.
+NIST's authentication guidance treats out-of-band channels as a foundational security practice.

 Use a meaningful but non-obvious password.
 A project code or reference number that the client knows but isn't publicly obvious is a reasonable choice.
 Avoid birthdays, "password", or the client's own company name.